Georgia Tech Yellow Jackets football: Early history (1892–1944)

 Alexander's 1928 team amassed a perfect record and won the school's second national title.
 The team was led at center by captain Peter Pund and upset Notre Dame.
 "I sat at Grant Field and saw a magnificent Notre Dame team suddenly recoil before the furious pounding of one man–Pund, center", said legendary coach Knute Rockne.
 "Nobody could stop him.
 I counted 20 scoring plays that this man ruined."
 The 1928 team was also the very first Tech team to attend a bowl game.
 The team was invited to the Rose Bowl to play California.
 (Note: Tech traveled by train to meet the awaiting Golden Bears.)
 The game was a defensive struggle, with the first points scored after a Georgia Tech fumble.
 The loose ball was scooped up by California center Roy Riegels and then accidentally returned in the wrong direction.
 Riegels returned the ball all the way to California's 3-yard line.
 After Riegels was finally stopped by his own teammate at the 1-yard line, he was swarmed by a group of Tech players.
 The Bears opted to punt from the end zone.
 The punt was blocked and converted by Tech into a safety giving Tech a 2–0 lead.
 (Note: Vance Maree blocked the punt.)
 Cal scored a touchdown and a point after but Tech would score another touchdown to win the game 8–7.
 This victory made Tech the 10–0 undefeated national champion of 1928.
 (Note: After the game, "Stumpy" Thomason acquired a live bear cub.
 He brought the cub back to Atlanta, where it lived under the bleachers of Grant Field for several years before it moved along with Stumpy up to Pittsburgh.)
 Coach Alexander found campus spirit to be particularly low during the Great Depression.
 His football program (and the other athletic teams) had very few student fans attending the games.
 He helped to establish a spirit organization known as the Yellow Jacket Club in 1930 to bolster student spirit.
 The group would later become the Ramblin' Reck Club.
 Georgia Tech football declined following the 1928 championship, and did not post another winning record until 1937.
 The 1939 team was SEC co-champion.
 The only retired jersey in Georgia Tech football history is No. 19.
 The number belonged to Tech halfback Clint Castleberry.
 Castleberry played on the No. 5 ranked 1942 Tech team as a true freshman and was third place in the 1942 Heisman Trophy voting.
 After ending his freshman year at Tech, Castleberry elected to join the war effort and signed up for the Army Air Corps.
-While co-piloting a B-26 Marauder over Africa, Castleberry, his crew, and another B-26 disappeared and were never heard from again.
+While co-piloting a Martin B-26 Marauder over Africa, Castleberry, his crew, and another B-26 disappeared and were never heard from again.
 (Note: Despite an extensive six-day search involving American and British search crews, on November 23, 1944, all crew members were officially re-classified from MIA to KNB (killed, no body).)
 Castleberry has been memorialized on Grant Field ever since, with a prominent No. 19 on display in the stadium.
 The 1943 and 1944 teams won SEC titles.
 Coach Alexander finally retired in 1944 after winning 134 games as head coach and taking Tech to the Rose Bowl, Orange Bowl, Cotton Bowl Classic, and Sugar Bowl.
 To this day, Alexander has the second most victories of any Tech football coach.
 The record for most coaching victories in Tech history is still held by Alexander's then coordinator and eventual successor Bobby Dodd.